-While an 11.7 percent chance of having a lawsuit filed against a company may not seem like a big risk, some states such as New Mexico face a 66 percent chance of being sued, which is a pretty high rate if you ask me.
+While an 11.7% chance of having a lawsuit filed against a company may not seem like a big risk, some states such as New Mexico (66%) and California (40%) face a high chance of being sued for hiring discrimination.

 Here are 6 tips to avoid discrimination when hiring